martinezgomez/c-programs/program_statements.md

 Calculate the mean of 10 numbers given by the user.

+Calculat lt
-Calcular la media de 10 números proporcionados por el usuario.
++ media de 10 números proporcionados por el usuario.

 03 Mean